ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 Next, we'll make changes and commit them to the `my-new-feature branch` in the local git repository.

-Use your favorite editor edit the file "sample.py".
+Use your favorite editor to edit the file "sample.py".
 Add the line:

 ```
 print ("Do you like to rock the party?")